 Blanche gives herself to men for other reasons.
 She feels that she had failed her young husband in some way.
 Therefore, she tries to alleviate her guilt by giving herself at random to other young men.
 And by sleeping with others, she is trying to fill the void left by Allan's death — "intimacies with strangers was all I seemed able to fill my empty heart with."
 And she was particularly drawn to very young men who would remind her of her young husband.
 During these years of promiscuity, Blanche has never been able to find anyone to fill the emptiness.
 Thus Blanche's imagined failure to her young husband and her constant encounter with the ugliness of death forced the delicate young girl to seek distraction by and forgetfulness through intimacies with strangers and through alcohol which could make the tune in her head stop.

 But throughout all of these episodes, Blanche has still retained a degree of innocence and purity.
 She still plays the role of the ideal type of person she would like to be.
 She refuses to see herself as she is but instead creates the illusion of what ought to be.
-Thus, in her first encounters, she fails with Stanley, because she attempts to be what she thinks a lady should be rather than being frank, open, and honest as Stanley would have liked it.
+She attempts to be what she thinks a lady should be rather than being frank, open, and honest as Stanley would have liked it.

 Blanche's actions with Stanley are dictated by her basic nature.
 The woman must create an illusion.
 "After all, a woman's charm is fifty percent illusion."
 And if Blanche cannot function as a woman, then her life is invalid.
 She therefore tries to captivate Stanley by flirting with him and by using all of her womanly charms.
 She knows no other way to enter into her present surroundings.
 Likewise, she must change the apartment.
 She can't have the glaring, open light bulb.
 She must have subdued light.
 She must live in the quiet, half-lit world of charm and illusion.
 She does not want to see things clearly but wants all ugly truths covered over with the beauty of imagination and illusion.